For millions of people, the question of whether to drink isn't about health or preference. It's about faith.

 A Genetic Footnote

-Approximately 20% of Jewish people carry a gene variant (ADH1B) that speeds up alcohol metabolism, making drinking less pleasant.
-Combined with cultural emphasis on moderation, this may contribute to statistically lower rates of alcohol problems among Jewish populations.
-AF drinks offer another option for those who find alcohol disagreeable but want to participate in wine-centred rituals and gatherings.
+In Ashkenazi Jewish populations, a protective gene variant called ADH1B*2 reaches a frequency of around 21%, far higher than in non-Jewish European groups.
+The variant speeds the conversion of alcohol into acetaldehyde, which tends to make drinking unpleasant.
+Combined with cultural moderation, this may contribute to lower rates of alcohol problems among Jewish populations.
+AF drinks offer another option for those who find alcohol disagreeable but want to participate in wine-centred rituals.

 Buddhism: Mindfulness Over Rules